jolindroth/cursor-cnx/README.md

-# RealEstate Video Generator
+# Marketing Master

-An AI-powered application that generates professional real estate marketing videos using Google's Gemini and Veo 3.1 models.
+An AI-powered application that generates professional marketing videos using Google's Gemini and Veo 3.1 models.

 ## Features